 - ½ tablespoon liquid soap (Use dish soap or make your own liquid soap)

 - 10-15 drops essential oil such as lavender or tea tree (find pure organic essential oils here)

-- Mix the citric acid and baking soda in a glass or stainless steel dish.
+- To make the DIY toilet tank cleaner tablets, mix the citric acid and baking soda in a glass or stainless steel dish.
 Add the essential oil and mix well.

 - Add the liquid soap slowly while mixing.
 Note: Stop adding soap if the mixture gets too wet and begins growing.
 The mixture should be just wet enough to hold together in a clump when squeezed in your hand.
 Add a tiny bit more soap if needed until the mixture holds its shape when squeezed.)
 Stir until mixed thoroughly.

 - Fill small silicone molds (about a tablespoon or so) with the mixture and pack well.
-Allow to dry for 12-24 hours.
+Allow drying for 12-24 hours.
 Pop out of the molds and dry over a few days.
-When thoroughly dry, store in a quart jar with a tight fitting lid.
+When thoroughly dry, store in a quart jar with a tight-fitting lid.
 It is important to keep them very dry.

 - You’ll simply drop one of the tablets into the back of the toilet tank and wait.
 The fizzing action of the tablet, like their bath bomb cousins, will go on for a few minutes.